JustArchiNET/ASF-ui/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question
-about: Got a question related to ASF-ui?
+about: Feel free to ask a question related to ASF-ui
 label: ❓ Question

 ---